learn-co-curriculum/axi-da-project1/README.md

     # Loop over every dicionary
     # YOUR CODE HERE

-        # Isolate the value of the dictionary with they `key`
+        # Isolate the value of the dictionary with the `key`
         # YOUR CODE HERE

         # Append the value to the list